 For more information on the national recognition of African American History Month, visit https://africanamericanhistorymonth.gov/

-It's the 10th anniversary of the Living History Museum of African American heroes!
+Every February join us for the Living History Museum of African American heroes!

 Participants gain excellent presentation and research skills, learn the importance of history, become civically engaged, work with community mentors, and of course, have fun while being creative and learning about African American heroes who helped change the world.